-A neutral density filter can be placed in the path of the optical signal to restrict the incoming light.
-The filter is selected via the filter switch at the top-front of the camera.
+A neutral density filter and a special effect filter can be placed in the path of the optical signal to modify the incoming light.
+The filters are selected via the filter switches at the top-front of the camera.
 These filters can be used, for example, to control depth of field.

-The LDK 100 does not need colour optical filters to be able to white balance correctly.
+The LDK 200 does not need colour optical filters to be able to white balance correctly.
 The range of the autowhite balance is so wide (from 2.5K to 20K) that there is never any need to use colour filters to obtain the correct white.

-Gain selection
+\Gain selection